KonstantinMoser/Parametrized-Procedural-Terrain-Generation/README.md

-Here's a polished and professional version of your README, tailored to reflect the depth of your master project.
-I’ve incorporated relevant context from your uploaded report as well:

----

 # Parametrized Procedural Terrain Generation

 This repository contains the source code for a master’s thesis project focused on the development of a modular, extensible, and interactive terrain generation tool.
 The tool leverages modern procedural generation techniques and exposes a RESTful API for programmatic use, while providing a web-based frontend for visualizing and manipulating the terrain.